Manor Leas Infant School

 We like to liaise closely with staff and parents at this transition time as it can appear very daunting for all children.
 When both receiving and transferring children to different schools we ensure that all relevant paperwork is passed on and all needs are discussed and understood.

 How can I be involved in supporting my child?

 We believe that home school partnerships are important.
 Therefore we will support parents as much as we can to provide opportunities to continue children’s learning at home.
 Advice will be given at Parents Evenings and when asked for during meetings with class teachers.
-If your child has an IEP then advice will be discussed during these meetings and ideas noted on the plan.
+If your child has an ISP then advice will be discussed during these meetings and ideas noted on the plan.

 Some useful ideas are:

 If your child has medical needs you can arrange appointments with your GP and ask for referrals to a range of services including Paediatrics.
 Ensure that your child has regular eye sight tests and hearing checks.
-Keep the school up to date with any medical issues that may arise and you may need support with.
+Keep the school up to date with any medical issues that may arise and that you may need support with.